CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/AreaOfEffect.md

 ## Set Area Of Effect

-Represents an area of effect that is unchanged by the Dice Pool associated with it.
-For example, whatever the size of a Dice Pool, a Combat Roll with a grenade will always have the same area of effect.
+Represents a set area of effect.

 ### Calculated Sphere